Homotopy Groups of Diagonal Complements: Introduction

+\bre For a polyhedral pair $(X,Y)$, the ``homotopical depth" of $Y$ in $X$ is set to be $n$ if the pair $(X,X\setminus Y)$ is $n$-connected \cite{eyral}.
+Theorem \ref{main2} is saying that the homotopical depth of the diagonal arrangement $\Delta_{d+1}(X,n)$ in $X^n$ is at least $rd + 2d-2$.
+This seems to be the first complete such calculation for this kind of arrangements of subspaces. \ere

+To prove both theorems we use a localization principle for homotopy groups (Theorem \ref{localizing}) relating the local connectivities of pairs $(V,V\setminus Y)$ to the global connectivity of $(X,X \setminus Y)$ for closed $Y\subset X$ and $V$ local neighborhoods in a cover.
+In both cases the proof reduces to studying the case of $V$ being the union of various simplices joining along a simplex.
+For Theorem \ref{main2}, the argument amounts to giving a ``homotopical decomposition" of $\Delta^d(V,n)$ when $V$ is such a union.
+We recall that by a homotopical decomposition of a space $X$ we mean a \textit{diagram} $\mathcal D: I\lrar Top$; i.e. a functor from a small category $I$ to the category of topological spaces and continuous maps, so that the map $\hbox{hocolim}_I\mathcal D \lrar\hbox{colim}_I\mathcal D\cong X$ is a weak equivalence (see \S\ref{proofthm2}).
+Our decomposition extends similar results in \cite{sun}.
+Since we are able to control the connectivity of each space making up the diagram, we are able to derive our bound.

+Theorem \ref{main1} on the other hand relies on a different argument.
+First we treat the case of a manifold based on the idea of scanning maps.
+The general case appeals to a theorem of Smale \cite{smale} relating the connectivity of a map to that of its preimages.
+Since Smale's theorem works for proper maps, a technical issue we have to deal with is the construction in \S\ref{compactification} of a $\sn$-equivariant simplicial complex which is a deformation retract of $\Delta^d(X,n)$ for $X$ again a finite complex.
+As pointed out by the referee, similar techniques are in (\cite{matroids} chapter 4) and have been applied to hyperplane arrangements in \cite{blago2} for example (see references therein).
+Section \S\ref{compactification} is of independent interest and has relevance to more recent constructions of CW-retracts for configuration spaces \cite{jesusdai}.

-The first four sections of the paper discuss novel results and motivational examples regarding configurations on the circle and on more general graphs.
-For example Theorem \ref{algorithm} gives a streamlined approach to a useful theorem of Morton, which is then used to give a new example of a homotopy type for a configuration space on a graph.
-The following description is particularly compelling (see section \ref{graph})
+The first section of the paper discusses motivational examples and general connectivity results.
+The second section discusses the special case of graphs.
+Proposition \ref{algorithm} gives a simplified and then expanded version of a useful theorem of Morton, which is used to give an amusing description of the homotopy type of the configuration space of two points on a wedge of circles (Proposition \ref{wedgecircle}).